techno-verse/profile-matcher/README.md

 The engineering of the application leverages the `TypeScript`'s  Object Oriented functionalities.
 We are using concepts such as Inheritance, and Encapsulation to make the application strictly types, more resilience, and secure.

-The engineered application project structure looks is as following:
+The engineered application project structure looks like the following tree:

 ```
 .